-The Green Acres law requires assessors to look at qualifying agricultural property in two ways.
+The Green Acres law requires assessors to look at enrolled agricultural property in two ways.
 First, the assessor must value the property according to its highest and best use.
-Then the assessor must determine the agricultural value of the property based upon Department of Revenue guidance.
-If the agricultural value, as determined by the Department of Revenue, is below the highest and best use value, the assessor must use the agricultural value for tax purposes.
-Because many assessors believe most of the sales of agricultural property have non-agricultural influences, they have very few or no "true" agricultural sales to determine the agricultural value.
-The Department of Revenue is charged with establishing agricultural land values throughout the state.
+Then the assessor must determine the agricultural value of the property based upon the combination of Department of Revenue guidance and local factors.
+If the agricultural value, as determined by the Department of Revenue in collaboration with the assessor, is below the highest and best use value, the assessor must use the agricultural value for tax purposes.

+The Department of Revenue is charged with establishing average agricultural land values throughout the state to be used as a baseline for assessors.
 A discussion of the valuation methodology is contained within this manual.